by Brian Tomasik

 It is easy for us to criticize the prejudices of our grandfathers, from which our fathers freed themselves.
 It is more difficult to distance ourselves from our own beliefs, so that we can dispassionately search for prejudices among them.
 What is needed now is a willingness to follow the arguments where they lead, without a prior assumption that the issue is not worth attending to.

-Valuing fundamental physical operations seems to be a kind of bound on how "crazy" our moral views can get, at least within our standard conception of physics and using an aggregationist approach for (dis)valuing suffering in which we assess suffering in individual parts of a system and try to sum them.
+Valuing fundamental physical operations may be something of a bound on how "crazy" sentiocentric moral views can get, at least within our standard conception of physics and using an aggregationist approach for (dis)valuing suffering in which we assess suffering in individual parts of a system and try to sum them.
 Ultimately this aggregation approach is misguided, because the universe is one big whole not separated into isolated parts, but at the moment I don't have a better replacement for ethical aggregation other than a modification of it in which we sum over all levels of abstraction together (i.e., in addition to valuing A, B, and C separately, also value the unified system that we can see emerging from the collective behavior of A, B, and C).

 Albert Einstein expressed similar ideas when he discussed the concept of circles of compassion in 1950: